RoboticsAAU/AAU-Summit-XL-Documentation/docs/source/getting_started.rst

 What is next
 ------------

 - Now that you have the robot up and running, you can start developing your own packages for the robot.
 You can also use the provided packages to control the robot.
-Please refer to the :doc:`packages` section for more information on the packages that are installed on the robot.
+Please refer to the :doc:`packages/packages` section for more information on the packages that are installed on the robot.
 - For information regarding the automated startup process of the robot, please refer to the :doc:`automatic_ros_startup` section.
 - It is recommended to use a containerized environment on your host machine to developping code for the robot, for more information regarding this, please refer to the :doc:`docker` section.
-- In case of any issues with the current setup of the robot, you can see the changelog for the robot in the :doc:`changelog` section.
+- In case of any issues with the current setup of the robot, you can see the changelog for the robot in the :doc:`changes_made_to_the_robot` section.